FC Mashuk-KMV Pyatigorsk: History

 Dynamo played in the Soviet League in its first year in 1936, but would not participate in the national competition again until 1966, when the team was renamed Mashinostroitel.
 After three seasons the team won promotion to the Class A, Group 2.
-However, Mashuk were not very successful at that level and played in the Second League from the reform of Soviet football in 1971 to 1990, when they were relegated to the Second League B.
+However, the team, renamed as Mashuk in 1968, were not very successful at that level and played in the Second League from the reform of Soviet football in 1971 to 1990, when they were relegated to the Second League B.

-After the dissolution of USSR Mashuk played in the Russian Second League in 1992–1993 and in 1995–1997.
+After the dissolution of the USSR, Mashuk played in the Russian Second League in 1992–1993 and in 1995–1997.
 In 1996 they were able to win promotion back, but after relegation in 1997 Mashuk spent five years at the amateur level.
 After 2002 season they were promoted to the Second Division, and the runners-up position in 2005 allowed Mashuk-KMV to play in the First Division thanks to the exclusion of two clubs.
-Mashuk was relegated back to the third level after the 2008 season.
+Mashuk was again relegated to the third level after the 2008 season.

 League results

 Current squad

-As of 22 February 2023, according to the Second League website.
+As of 11 September 2025, according to the Second League website.